)

 If you’re shopping for auto insurance, you might wonder why car insurance is so expensive in Texas.
 Here’s what you need to know about the factors that affect insurance premiums in the Lone Star State and how you can reduce your insurance costs.

-Texas car insurance rates increased by 40% between January 2021 and June 2024, Insurify data shows.
+Texas car insurance rates increased nearly 58% from December 2021 to December 2025, Insurify data shows.

-Texas car insurance rates will increase by about 23% during 2024, according to estimates from an Insurify report.[1]
+Texas car insurance rates will increase by about 0.3% in 2026, according to estimates from an Insurify report.

-The cost of car insurance in Texas has been rising consistently during the last several years.
-In January 2021, the average full-coverage rate was $1,612 per year.
-As of June 2024, the average full-coverage policy premium is $2,672, which is an increase of nearly 40%.
+The 2025 drop in Texas car insurance rates reversed the upward trajectory rates had been on for the last several years.
+In December 2021, the average full-coverage rate was $1,568 per year.
+As of December 2025, the average full-coverage policy premium was roughly $2,470 per year, an increase of nearly 58%.

-In the graph below, you can see how car insurance rates in Texas have increased over the years.
+In the graph below, you can see how car insurance rates in Texas have changed over the years.

 Average Annual Cost of Full-Coverage Car Insurance